nickhart/markdown-writer/README.md

 # Clone the original template to get updates
 git clone git@github.com:nickhart/markdown-writer.git ../markdown-writer-template

-# From your private repository, sync the updates
+# From the PUBLIC template repository, sync to your private repo
+cd ../markdown-writer-template
-./scripts/sync.sh ../markdown-writer-template
+./scripts/sync.sh ../your-private-repo
 ```

 **Method 2: Add the template as a remote**